CGJennings/se3docs/docs/um-proj-csv-factory.md

 });
 ```

 By default, the factory will report an error if the default algorithm does not know what to do with a column name.
 You can prevent this by calling `factory.setIgnoreUnknownKeys(true)`.
+Alternatively, you can `remove` any columns that you handle yourself from `rowValues` before calling the superclass.

 If you need to perform custom setup (or cleanup) steps, you can override `beginProcessing()` or `endProcessing()`, respectively.